yarisvt/tyk-docs/tyk-docs/content/customise-tyk/plugins/golang-plugins/golang-plugins.md

 ```

 ### Monitoring instrumentation for Tyk Golang plugins

-All custom middle-wares implemented as Golang plugins do support current Tyk's builtin instrumentation.
+All custom middleware implemented as Golang plugins support Tyk's current  built in instrumentation.

-The format for event name with meta data is: `"GoPluginMiddleware:" + Path + ":" + SymbolName`.
-I.e. for our example the event name will be:
+The format for an event name with meta data is: `"GoPluginMiddleware:" + Path + ":" + SymbolName`,  e.g., for our example the event name will be:
 ```go
 "GoPluginMiddleware:/tmp/AddFooBarHeader.so:AddFooBarHeader"
 ```

-The format for metric with execution time (in nanoseconds) will have the same format but with `.exec_time` suffix:
+The format for metric with execution time (in nanoseconds) will have the same format but with the `.exec_time` suffix:

 ```go
 "GoPluginMiddleware:/tmp/AddFooBarHeader.so:AddFooBarHeader.exec_time"
 ```

 ### Internal state of Tyk Golang plugin
-Golang plugin can be treated as normal Golang package but:
+A Golang plugin can be treated as normal Golang package but:

-- this package name has always to be `"main"` and this package cannot be imported
+* This package name is always `"main"` and this package cannot be imported.
-- this package loads at run-time by Tyk, it happens after all other Golang packages are already loaded
+* This package loads at run-time by Tyk and loads after all other Golang packages.
-- this package always has to have empty `func main() {}`
+* This package has to have an empty `func main() {}`.

-Golang plugin as a package can have `func init()` and it gets called only once (when Tyk loads this plugin first time for some API).
+A Golang plugin as a package can have `func init()` and it gets called only once (when Tyk loads this plugin for the first time for an API).

-It is possible to create some structures or open connections to 3d party service/storage and then share them within every call to exported function in your Golang plugin.
+It is possible to create structures or open connections to 3d party services/storage and then share them within every call to thenexported function in your Golang plugin.

-I.e. here is simple example of tyk Golang plugin with simple hit-counter:
+For example, here is simple example of a Tyk Golang plugin with a simple hit-counter:

 ```go
 package main